tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

 Two sets $H = \{H^1, …, H^h\} \subseteq \mathbb{R}^d$ and $ M = \{M^1,…,M^m\}\subseteq \mathbb{R}^d$ are said to be linearly separable if $\exists a \in \mathbb{R}^n $, $b \in \mathbb{R} : H \subseteq \{ x \in \mathbb{R}^n : a^T x > b \}$ and $M \subseteq \{ x \in \mathbb{R}^n : a^Tx  \leq b \}$ [^3]

-In simple words, the expression above states that H and M are linearly seperabale if there exists a hyperplane that completely separates the elements of $H$ and elements of $M$.
+In simple words, the expression above states that H and M are linearly separable if there exists a hyperplane that completely separates the elements of $H$ and elements of $M$.

 $H$ and $M$ are linearly separable if the optimal value of Linear Program $(LP)$ is $0$

 Here is a great post that implements this in R which I followed as an inspiration for this section on linear programming with python: [Testing for Linear Separability with LP in R](https://www.joyofdata.de/blog/testing-linear-separability-linear-programming-r-glpk/) [^4].

 Below is the code in python using scipy  `linprog(method='simplex')`  to solve our linear programming problem.
-If we examing the output, using LP (Linear Programming) method we can conclude that it is possible to have a hyperplane that linearly separates Setosa from the rest of the classes, which is the only linearly separable class from the rest.
+If we examine the output, using LP (Linear Programming) method we can conclude that it is possible to have a hyperplane that linearly separates Setosa from the rest of the classes, which is the only linearly separable class from the rest.

 If the problem is solvable, the Scipy output will provide us with additional information: